 AAU discusses the ways to detect the drug toxicity

-The College of Pharmacy at Al Ain University of Science and Technology at Al Ain Campus discussed the Atomistic Computational Models to Predict Drug-mediated Cardiotoxicity, by organizing a lecture presented by Dr. Khaled Barakat from University of Alberta, Canada, under the supervision of Dr. Mohammad Ghattas from the College of Pharmacy at AAU, in the presence of Dr. Noor El Deen Atatreh, AAU Chancellor, Dr. Khairi Mustafa, Dean of the College of Pharmacy, academic staff and students.
+The College of Pharmacy at Al Ain University at Al Ain Campus discussed the Atomistic Computational Models to Predict Drug-mediated Cardiotoxicity, by organizing a lecture presented by Dr. Khaled Barakat from University of Alberta, Canada, under the supervision of Dr. Mohammad Ghattas from the College of Pharmacy at AAU, in the presence of Dr. Noor El Deen Atatreh, AAU Chancellor, Dr. Khairi Mustafa, Dean of the College of Pharmacy, academic staff and students.

 The lecturer talked about developing a computational tool to predict drug-specific toxicity on the heart muscles.
 Which would assist scientists in their consideration for potential drug molecules early on the drug discovery process and hence would help research groups and pharmaceutical companies in saving time, efforts and money, especially if such compounds were predicted as cardio-toxic agents by the newly developed tool.